 - Information about helpful programs and services for seniors and caregivers

-- An advocate when LGBT rights and safety are in jeopardy
+- An advocate when LGBTQ+ rights and safety are in jeopardy

-To learn about group and sponsorship opportunities, contact Ron Bourque at 978-946-1476 or RBourque@agespan.org
+To learn about group and sponsorship opportunities, contact Chaz Rudich at 978-946-1476 or email@example.com

-Need help using today’s digital technology to access online services and resources?
-You’re not alone—many seniors either don’t have access to the internet or are not confident with the technology.
-AgeSpan helps older adults overcome barriers to digital access.
+Many people either don’t have access to the internet or are not confident using the technology.
+AgeSpan helps individuals overcome barriers to digital access.
 We can provide eligible individuals with tablet computers, data plans, and training to connect them to online resources like social media, support groups, local news and information, civic events, religious services, and more.

 Call us: 1-800-892-0890